Small scale farming can be productive, fun and profitable.

 For more fantastic inspiration, information and resources, visit TheMarketGardener.com, and view their video trailer.
 You can get your copy of, The Market Gardener: a Successful Gardener’s Handbook for Small-scale Organic Farming, from JM’s website, or on Amazon.

-In our estimation, JM’s book contains thousands of dollars in lessons and experience… in other words well over a decade of knowledge from a successful farmer.
-That’s better than any degree you can obtain, if your dream is to simply have a successful family farm!
+Jean-Martin’s book contains thousands of dollars in lessons and experience and well over a decade of knowledge from a successful farmer.
+That’s better than any degree you could obtain, if your dream is to simply have a successful family farm.

-However, since JM can only take up to 10 paid interns to earn while learning on his new farm, you can also visit the training farm website for updates on the release of JM’s Master Course.
-The master course is already in the works where they are packaging all of the intern lessons from in the field, into video and PDF training sessions you can do from the comfort of your home on your own schedule.
-FermeQuatreTemps.com.
+JM can only take up to 10 paid interns to earn while learning on his new farm, so he created a Market Gardener Master Course.
+The master course includes all of the intern lessons from in the field into video and PDF training sessions you can do from the comfort of your home on your own schedule.

-Thank you, Jean-Martin Fortier for leading the way!
+Thank you, Jean-Martin Fortier for being amongst those who are leading the way!

 Communities of old were strengthened by the tradition of neighbor helping neighbor.
 Education was largely kids learning from parents, neighbors, and older siblings.
 “High learning” was the opportunity to apprentice with elders and tradesmen.
 This was the pre-industrial era education system, and it worked.